muesli/cache2go/README.md

 }
 ```

-To run the application, go to examples/mycachedapp/ and run:
+To run this example, go to examples/mycachedapp/ and run:

     go run mycachedapp.go